Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 ![](./media/image8.png)

-We are now going to perform a series of steps in order to obtain the sequence of our newly discovered gene.
+We are now going to perform a series of steps in order to extract the DNA sequence of our newly discovered gene.
 Note that this gene sequence is a substring of the original DNA sequence that we started with.
 In the example above, our gene lies around positions 76,476 and 77,696 in the original 188,848-bp sequence.
+We could try to manually copy and paste this substring onto the clipboard.
+However, the steps below are probably easier and less error-prone.

 In the example above, we know that protein accession P07323.2 is homologous with our new gene.
-So, let’s use TBLASTN to get the sequence of our new gene.
+So, let’s use TBLASTN to get the sequence of our new gene by aligning the protein against the DNA sequence.
 This time we will use the “Align two or more sequences” option and we will use previously described protein P07323.2 as the query and metagenomic DNA sequence accession PDVJ01000001.1 as the ‘subject sequence’ against which we will search the query: